Programie/DoorCloser/README.md

 ## How to use it?

 The plugin doesn't use any commands.
 Just open any door and it will close it for you after the defined timeout has been elapsed.

-## Installation

-You can get the latest release from [GitLab](https://gitlab.com/Programie/DoorCloser/-/releases) and [CurseForge](https://www.curseforge.com/minecraft/bukkit-plugins/doorcloser).

 ## Build